Rebecca Adlington OBE visits Mansfield school to talk to pupils as part of Careers Week

-Former Olympic swimmer Rebecca Adlington OBE paid a visit to a Mansfield school to talk to pupils as part of Careers Week.
+Former Olympic swimmer Rebecca Adlington paid a visit to a Forest Town school to talk to pupils as part of its careers week.

-Rebecca Adlington OBE was among a series of visits, which includes a bank manager, a firefighter, computing software developer, and an astronomy expert from Sherwood Observatory, who will be speaking to pupils at Heatherley Primary School in Forest Town during Careers Week, which is taking place until Friday, November 11.
+Rebecca is among a series of people – alongside a bank manager, a firefighter, computing software developer and astronomy expert from Sherwood Observatory – visiting Heatherley Primary School, Heatherley Drive, Forest Town, to talk to pupils during its careers week.

-Phoebe Abbott, year 5/6 teacher, said: “Becky came in to talk to our whole school about water safety, the Olympics and careers in athletics.
+Year 5/6 teacher Phoebe Abbott said: “Becky came in to talk to our whole school about water safety, the Olympics and careers in athletics.

-"She came in mostly for our year 5/6 Careers Week, which we are hosting for the entire week, offering children the opportunity to hear from several experts in their career.
+"She came in mostly for our Year 5/6 careers week, offering children the opportunity to hear from several experts in their career.

 Most Popular